isodude/oidc/README.md

     /app        web app / RP demonstrating authorization code flow using various authentication methods (code, PKCE, JWT profile)
-    /github     example of the extended OAuth2 library, providing an HTTP client with a reuse token source /service    demonstration of JWT Profile Authorization Grant /server     example of an OpenID Provider implementation including some very basic login UI
+    /github     example of the extended OAuth2 library, providing an HTTP client with a reuse token source /service    demonstration of JWT Profile Authorization Grant /server     examples of an OpenID Provider implementations (including dynamic) with some very basic login UI
 </pre>

 ## How To Use It